garybake/blog/content/2023_03_24_vector_database_api.md

 ![distracted me]({static}/images/vector_database/distractedbf.jpg)

+The first part of this article can be found here [Fun with Vector Databases](./vector_databases.html)

 As a nosy person one of my fave datasets is the [Enron emails](https://en.wikipedia.org/wiki/Enron_Corpus).
 Enron was a huge energy company that was ran by bad people and ultimately collapsed.
-You can even get to know the people a bit more with the [documentary](https://www.imdb.com/title/tt1016268/).
+You can get to know how bad the bad people where with the [documentary](https://www.imdb.com/title/tt1016268/).
 During the trial Enron was forced to release a ton of emails.
 For this article we'll build something to store and query the emails using our new found vector know-how.

 _I intend to write another article around using the Enron emails with Graph Neural Networks_